17tayyy/TgCloud/README.md

 - Upload files to Telegram using the Telethon API.
 - Manage files by virtual folders.
-- Database to store metadata of uploaded files.
+- Database to store metadata of uploaded files and folders.
 - REST endpoints to interact with the system.
 - Easy configuration via environment variables.
+- Bash script for API testing with curl.

 ## Project Structure